-- Permute LINGO permutes the matrix picture to lower triangular, or almost lower triangular form - ♦ Zoom In Zooms the view in centered around the current cursor position - ♦ Zoom Out Zooms the view out centered around the current cursor position - View All Zooms all the way out to give a full view of the matrix - Row Names Toggles the display of row names on and off - Var Names Toggles the display of variable names on and off - ♦ Scroll Bars Toggles scroll bars on and off - Print Prints matrix picture - ♦ Close Closes the matrix picture window
+- Unpermuted Displays the matrix in its original form - Lower Triangular Displays the matrix picture to lower triangular, or almost lower triangular form - Block Triangular GP1 The matrix is displayed in block triangular form using LINGO'S GP1 graph partitioning heuristic - Block Triangular GP2 The matrix is displayed in block triangular form using LINGO'S GP1 graph partitioning heuristic - Block Triangular Row Names The matrix is displayed using a block structure specified by the user as part of the row names - Block Triangular User Specified The matrix is displayed using a block structure specified by the user via the @BLKROW function - Zoom In Zooms the view in centered around the current cursor position - Zoom Out Zooms the view out centered around the current cursor position - View All Zooms all the way out to give a full view of the matrix - Row Names Toggles the display of row names on and off - Var Names Toggles the display of variable names on and off - Scroll Bars Toggles scroll bars on and off - Print Prints the matrix picture - Close Closes the matrix picture window

-The Permute option is an interesting feature.
+The Lower Triangular option is an interesting feature.
 The rows and columns are automatically permuted to place the matrix into mostly lower-triangular form.
 If a matrix is mostly lower triangular, then, in general, the model should prove relatively easier to solve.
 This is opposed to a model that contains a high degree of simultaneity that can't be permuted into lower triangular form.